ccodere/pascal-adlib/readme.txt

 ------------
 Contains a low-level OPL2 chipset access API used in old Adlib sound and Soundblaster cards for MS-DOS.
 The code still compiles with both Turbo and Borland Pascal 7.0 and the C code with Turbo C 2.0.

 It also contains sample CMF / SA2 players.
 The SA2 player was quite impressive at the time.
-The SCR player is incomplete and is not buggy.
+The SCR player is incomplete and is  buggy.

 I NO LONGER MAINTAIN THIS CODE, PULL REQUESTS ARE ACCEPTED, BUT DO NOT ASK ME ANYTHING APART FROM THAT.